Ferris Taylor

 Robert Ferris Taylor (March 25, 1888 – March 7, 1961) was an American film actor and vaudeville performer.

 Biography

 Taylor owned a vaudeville company, the Taylor Players.
 Besides his acting, Taylor sometimes sang in vaudeville programs.
 A 1922 newspaper article noted, "he possesses a deep baritone-basso voice".
 The group included his brother, Glen H. Taylor, who later became a U.S. senator from Idaho.

 In 1930, Taylor went to Hollywood, gaining a few appearances in films in bit parts and as an extra.
 He eventually appeared in more than 120 films between 1933 and 1958.
-He also made guest appearances on The Cisco Kid starring Duncan Renaldo and Leo Carillo in the early 1950s.
+He also made guest appearances on The Cisco Kid starring Duncan Renaldo and Leo Carrillo in the early 1950s.

 He died in Hollywood, California from a heart attack.